dkosmari/devkitpro-autoconf/README.md

 this instead:

 ```
-# Copy all non-standard macros to our local macro repository.
+# Copy/update all non-standard macros to our local macro repository.
-aclocal -I m4 --install
+aclocal --install
 # Now invoke autoreconf to generate the configure script.
 exec autoreconf --install "$@"
 ```